TensorNetwork/tensornetwork.org/src/mpo/index.md

 # Matrix Product Operator (MPO)

-A matrix product operator (MPO) is a chain-like tensor network where each tensor has two external, or uncontracted indices.
-Intuitively, if one thinks of a matrix product state (MPS) as parameterizing a large "vector" in a high-dimensional space, then an MPO is the generalization of an MPS to the case of a "matrix" acting in the same space.
+A matrix product operator (MPO) is a tensor network where each tensor has two external, uncontracted indices as well as two internal indices contracted with neighboring tensors in a chain-like fashion.
+Intuitively, if one thinks of a matrix product state (MPS) as parameterizing a large "vector" in a high-dimensional space, then an MPO is the generalization to the case of a "matrix" acting in the same space.

-The MPO factorization of a tensor can be expressed in traditional notation as
+In traditional notation, an MPO is a tensor network of the form

 \begin{equation}
 M^{s_1 s_2 s_3 s_4 s_5 s_6}_{s'_1 s'_2 s'_3 s'_4 s'_5 s'_6}